RazgrizHsu/ConsoleRx/EditorExtensions/ConsoleRx/readme.md

 **Feature & change log**
 ------------------------------------
+- 1.1.0
+  - add Feature for adjust log type colors

 - 1.0.0
   - Adjust FontSize and LineHeight
   - Choose you like Font-Family
 ------------------------------------